 7. How are scholarship recipients selected?

+Scholarship selections are based on academic and athletic achievements, community involvement, and sportsmanship.
 Applications are screened and a committee of business and community leaders select the recipients.

 8. When do I find out if I won?